The KN-001 Flying-V Electric Guitar

 Photograph by Kevin Trimmer

-Grateful to Steve Morrill and George Lynch for their insipiration and thoughtful encouragement.
-A special thanks to Chris Schroeder and the teaching artists of the Boston Music Project for their dedication and support.
+Grattitude, naturally, goes to Steve Morrill and the inimitable George Lynch for their inspiration and good-humoured indulgence.
+And to Chris Schroeder and the tireless teaching artists of the Boston Music Project: thank you for providing a stage, a reason, and a deadline dangerously close to disaster.